-Electrocatalytic nanomaterials have been a topic of research in the frontiers of electrochemistry, which includes their utilization in advanced applications, such as oxidation of environmental pollutants, non-enzymatic determination of organic compounds, and efficient design of fuel cells, supercapacitors, and batteries, among others.
-1-9 Mainly, nanostructured metal oxides based on copper, nickel, and zinc are efficient electrocatalysts when considering non-noble precursors; 10-12 thus, materials based on these oxides are highly studied.
-Also, although some oxides find specific utilization, many applications are mutual.13 Therefore, with the emergence of nanotechnology, the performance of metal oxides is not exclusively based on their chemical nature; instead, their properties can be tuned by controlling several parameters, including size, shape (surface facets), composition, and structure.
-14-18 From this perspective, producing nanocavities over materials or obtaining nanocubes, nanowires, nanorods, nanosheets, and nanoflower-based metal oxides can provide advanced surface features for creating electrocatalytic sensors.
-12,19-22 Among the different morphologies cited before, nanoflowers showing structural similarity to real flowers have attracted increased interest nowadays since they are composed of several thin layers of petals forming a highly porous structure encompassing a larger surface area and highly active surface sites for multiple applications in catalysis, sensors, and delivery of drugs. ^{23-26}
+Electrocatalytic nanomaterials have been a topic of research in the frontiers of electrochemistry, which includes their utilization in advanced applications, such as oxidation of environmental pollutants, non-enzymatic determination of organic compounds, and efficient design of fuel cells, supercapacitors, and batteries, among others.1-9 Mainly, nanostructured metal oxides based on copper, nickel, and zinc are efficient electrocatalysts when considering non-noble precursors;10-12 thus, materials based on these oxides are highly studied.
+Also, although some oxides find specific utilization, many applications are mutual.
+Therefore, with the emergence of nanotechnology, the performance of metal oxides is not exclusively based on their chemical nature; instead, their properties can be tuned by controlling several parameters, including size, shape (surface facets), composition, and structure.14-18 From this perspective, producing nanocavities over materials or obtaining nanocubes, nanowires, nanorods, nanosheets, and nanoflower-based metal oxides can provide advanced surface features for creating electrocatalytic sensors.12,19-22 Among the different morphologies cited before, nanoflowers showing structural similarity to real flowers have attracted increased interest nowadays since they are with the same activity and sensitivity remains challenging.
+In this study, we report a simple protocol for the gram-scale synthesis of composed of several thin layers of petals forming a highly porous structure encompassing a larger surface area and highly active surface sites for multiple applications in catalysis, sensors, and delivery of drugs.23-26